coopengo/coog-docker/README.md

 The script can be customized by changing the values of the variables declared in the anon_db function.
-A group of users in Coog named 'Coog Do Not Anonimyze' allow maintainers to keep also login for users who are in this group.
+A group of users in Coog named 'Coog Do Not Anonymize' allow maintainers to keep also login for users who are in this group.

 ```shell